Chart Color Schemes

 Doolandella is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Doolandella's dwelling structures, as per the latest Census, consisted of 77.5% houses and 22.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 80.2% houses and 19.8% other dwellings.
 Home ownership in Doolandella was at 15.3%, with mortgaged dwellings at 42.4% and rented ones at 42.3%.
 The median monthly mortgage repayment was $1,733, higher than Brisbane metro's average of $1,630.
-The median weekly rent in Doolandella was $365, compared to Brisbane metro's $355.
+Median weekly rent in Doolandella was $365, compared to Brisbane metro's $355.
 Nationally, Doolandella's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing